 Direct route guide

-Farewise compares direct SFO–Tokyo itineraries using rounded estimated trip totals that include typical bag and seat fees when they apply.
-Use this page to weigh cabin restrictions, departure timing, and likely add-ons before you check a booking site.
+Farewise helps you choose among curated direct SFO–Tokyo flight options using rounded estimated trip totals that include typical bag and seat fees when they apply.
+Compare fare restrictions, cabin comfort, and timing before you check a booking site.

 Three planning lenses: Best Value, Cheapest After Fees, and Best Comfort.
-They are curated examples for decision-making, not live fare quotes.
+They are curated examples that explain trade-offs, not live fare quotes or inventory.

 Farewise Insight